The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-Imagine a scenario where your product images vary from platform to platform, lively and engaging on Instagram, but lackluster and unpolished on your website.
-Inconsistent visuals can confuse customers and erode trust in your brand.
-Maintaining brand consistency is especially challenging for businesses that juggle multiple product lines and channels.
+Imagine a scenario where your product images vary from platform to platform: bright and appealing on Instagram, but lackluster and unpolished on your website.
+Of inconsistent visuals can upset customers and erode trust in your brand.
+For companies in the skincare and cosmetics industry, maintaining brand consistency is particularly difficult when juggling multiple product lines and channels.

-The root of the problem is disconnected workflows.
+The root of the problem lies in disconnected workflows.
 When teams work in silos without a common set of guidelines, even small differences in color calibration, logo placement, or editing styles can snowball and lead to larger inconsistencies.

 Ensure consistent visuals in e-commerce photography workflows.
-A consistent brand image enhances the customer experience and builds trust, which directly influences buying decisions.
+One consistent brand image improves customer experience and builds trust, which directly influences buying decisions.

 Statistics that highlight the problem